duzy/smart/README.md

 The language is inspired by [GNU make](https://www.gnu.org/software/make/).
-It's having same similar syntax as `makefile`, but a `smart` program is highly modularized, multi-dialect (extensiable) and data-typed.
+It's having same similar syntax as `makefile`, but a `smart` program is highly modularized, multi-dialect (extensible) and data-typed.
 In a `makefile`, there's only a global namespace, macros defined can later be referenced by any other macros or rules.
 In `smart`, symbols are contained in a module, and the major modules are projects.
 A project is designed to be executed in order to update outdated targets,